 A student granted permission to repeat the academic year may do so only once, for one singular year, during their matriculation at LECOM.
 Permission will not be granted for any additional repeat years.
 Failure to make academic progress after repeating the year will result in dismissal.
 A repeating student shall be responsible to pay all tuition and fees through private financing as federal loans are not available until academic progress is made.
 Repeating students must pay 25% of tuition and fees and their full balance due for disability insurance and health insurance prior to returning as a repeater.
 Funds for their remaining balance must be in place prior to the end of the second week of the semester to be permitted to continue attending LECOM as a repeater.
-Any repeated year is counted against the six-year limit rule mandated by AOA-COCA (see Maximum Timeframe to Complete DO Program in section 2.3.20 below).
+Any repeated year is counted against the six-year limit rule mandated by AOA-COCA (see Section 2.4.19 Maximum Length of Completion).